This sounds crazy. GitHub, GitLab and a myriad of other hosting services

 user/group-based permissions in unix-like operating systems.
 If we instead

-create a new user account using useradd
+create a new user account using useradd for every single

 user, we could restrict repository permissions on a per-user or per-group